fisharebest/webtrees/README.md

   **webtrees** supports the use of most current browsers such as Edge, Firefox, Chrome, and Safari.
-We will do our best to support the current versions of others such as Opera and Internet Explorer; note that versions of Internet Explorer prior to IE11 do not work with **webtrees**.
+We will do our best to support the current versions of others such as Opera and Internet Explorer, however note that versions of Internet Explorer prior to IE11 do not work with **webtrees**.
 We strongly recommend anyone using an obsolete browser to upgrade as soon as possible.
 We are also aware that Internet Explorer provides poor RTL language support generally, so cannot recommend it for sites requiring RTL languages.